Spinoza's Ethics: God or Nature

 Therefore, Spinoza affirms that the passions of hatred, anger, envy, and so on, considered in themselves, "follow from this same necessity and efficacy of nature; they answer to certain definite causes, through which they are understood, and possess certain properties as worthy of being known as the properties of anything else".
 Humans are not different in kind from the rest of the natural world; they are part of it.

-Spinoza's naturalism can be seen as deriving from his firm commitment to the principle of sufficient reason, which is the thesis that everything has an explanation.
+Spinoza's naturalism can be seen as deriving from his thoroughgoing commitment to the principle of sufficient reason, which is the thesis that everything has an explanation.
 He articulates the in a strong fashion, as he applies it not only to everything that is, but also to everything that is not:

 Of everything whatsoever a cause or reason must be assigned, either for its existence, or for its non-existence — e.g. if a triangle exists, a reason or cause must be granted for its existence; if, on the contrary, it does not exist, a cause must also be granted, which prevents it from existing, or annuls its existence.